mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 The next steps up are either 2.5 Gbps or 10 Gbps.
 Given that I've been fairly satisfied with 1 Gbps, I thought 10 Gbps would probably be too big a jump, so I might as well take a smaller step to 2.5 Gbps.

 But the more I read about 2.5 Gbps gear, the more complaints I saw that it's flaky and unreliable.
-The consensus seemed to be that it's just as hard to make the switch to 10 Gbps, but you'll have fewer headaches later.
+The consensus seemed to be that it's about equally difficult to move to 2.5 Gbps or 10 Gbps, so you might as well go for 10 Gbps.
 So, I thought, fine!
 I'll do 10 Gbps.

 I did run into headaches, but I'll cover that more below (TOOD: link)